mdontu/onedrivefs/README.md

 * Writes are not supported
 * Copying files is not very fast.
 Use `dd` with a large block size (1MiB or more) as each `read()` translates into an HTTPS request
 * Deleting files moves them to Recycle Bin
+* Directory listings are limited to 200 entries

 ## Resources